 A Department Notice dated April 21, 1961, announced that “the Foreign Service News Letter, formerly published by the Director General of the Foreign Service, will be retitled the Department of State News Letter, effective with the issue of May 15, 1961.”
-In its new form, the News Letter was intended to “acquaint the Department’s officers and employees, at home and abroad, with developments of interest which may affect operations or personnel.”
+In its new format, the publication was intended to “acquaint the Department’s officers and employees, at home and abroad, with developments of interest which may affect operations or personnel.”

 The final issue of the Department of State News Letter was published in December, 1980, and was immediately succeeded by the January, 1981, publication of State.
 In 1996, with the June/July issue, the publication changed its name to State Magazine.

-Citing fiscal, environmental and communication benefits, State Magazine transitioned to a dynamic digital-only multimedia publication available online and via mobile app on web-enabled Apple iOS and Android devices, beginning with the October 2015 issue.
+Citing fiscal, environmental and communication benefits, State Magazine transitioned to a dynamic, digital-only, multimedia publication available online and via mobile app on web-enabled devices, beginning with the October 2015 issue.

-Expanding on the benefits of digital multimedia, State Magazine transitioned to the current website platform in 2019.
-The adaptable website is desktop, tablet and mobile accessible while enhancing 508 compliance.
-The first issue in this format was released August 1, 2019.
+Expanding on the benefits of digital multimedia, State Magazine transitioned to its current online platform with the August 2019 issue.
+The publication’s adaptable website is desktop, tablet and mobile accessible while enhancing 508 compliance.

 Washington DC 20037